 And don’t buy a ton of gear as a way to force yourself outdoors.
 This tricky little bit of reverse psychology tends to backfire and can actually make you resent the outdoors because of the strain it put on your wallet.
 For now, take advantage of a great Black Friday sale and grab yourself those boots or a warm jacket — just enough to get you started.
 You can always buy yourself a sleek new fishing rod or a GPS tracker in a few months as a reward.

 Whatever you decide to do make it enjoyable, relaxing, and rewarding.
 Hiking, fishing, hunting, bird watching, or just enjoying nature is well worth the time and effort.
-Appreciating and spending time with nature is all part of living a green and healthy lifestyle.
+Appreciating and spending time with nature is all part of living healthy and a green lifestyle.